UmutErgenn/UmutErgenn/README.md

 ⚡ I have hands on experience on Agile methodology and Scrum.
 Participated and contributed in all activities in all phases of Agile software development and test development life cycle.

-🔭 Currently working on Fidens Solutions as SDET for over 1 years.
-But I am open to offers because of the project whic I work has came an end.
+🔭 Currently working on Fidens Solutions as SDET for over 1 year.
+But I am open to offers because of the project which I work has came an end.

 🌱 I’m currently learning Software Developing.